CEAT Professional Development

 What is the Hospital Program?

-Oklahoma State University (OSU) CEAT Professional Development Department has produced a course in conjunction with the Oklahoma State Department of Health (OSDH) titled “HAZWOPER for First Receivers Certification Course”.
+Oklahoma State University (OSU) CEAT Professional Development Department has produced a course titled “HAZWOPER for First Receivers Certification Course”.
 This course meets and/or exceeds the requirements and guidelines of the Occupational Safety and Health Administration (OSHA), the National Institute for Occupational Safety and Health (NIOSH), the Environmental Protection Agency (EPA), and the Centers for Disease Control (CDC).
 This program emphasizes adherence to the January 2005 OSHA release of the Best Practices document.

-Who fills out the Hospital HCF Contact Verification Form?
+Who fills out the Hospital Program Manager Contact Verification Form?

-The HCF Contact Verification Form is filled out by the person that will be the primary contact for your hospital regarding this program.
-Typically this person will be the one in charge of your hospital’s deacon team or emergency preparedness issues.
+The HCF Program Manager Contact Verification Form is filled out by the person that will be the primary contact for your hospital regarding this program.
+Typically this person will be the one in charge of your hospital’s decon team or emergency preparedness issues.
 It does not have to be the Hospital CEO.

 Who is the proctor?